MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/CodeEditor.md

 * You can publish in the future by setting a future date and time.
 * Setting the date and time to "now" or earlier will make the version viewable right away.

+**IMPORTANT!** If you change publishing date/time it will NOT take effect until you save the web page.

 ## Shared (Multi-user) editing